Indoor Organic Gardening and Pest Control

-When it comes to houseplants, even lighting is one of the most important factors; although many plants differ in the amount of light they need—high, medium or low light.
+When it comes to houseplants, even lighting is one of the most important factors.
+Plants differ in the amount of light they need: high, medium or low light.

-Plants like Aloe Vera, Meyer Lemon Trees and the Polka-Dot Plant (Hypoestes phyllostachya) all require a lot of light.
+- High-Light Houseplants - Plants like Aloe Vera, Meyer Lemon Trees and the Polka-Dot Plant (Hypoestes Phyllostachya) all require a lot of light.
 For proper maintenance of high-light houseplants, give them five or more hours of bright light, preferably near a south-facing window.
 Keep them close to the window, within 6 feet.

-Needing very little light, low-light indoor plants do well in a room that has light, but no windows.
+- Low-Light Houseplants - Needing very little light, low-light indoor plants do well in a room that has light, but no windows.
 Keep in mind that “low-light” can be misleading, because these plants still need some kind of light.
 They cannot survive in a room that has no windows and lights that stay off.
-One of the most popular low-light tolerant houseplants is the snake plant.
+One of the most popular low-light tolerant houseplants is the Snake Plant.
 Other plants in this category include: